lemlac/mulem/docs/reference.md

 #### Implementing (`impl`)

 Methods and trait implementations are added separately with `impl`.
-Much like `proto`, `self` refers to the current instance and `Self` refers to the current type.
+Much like `proto`, `self` in the first parameter of a method refers to the current instance.
 You can also add static values that are attached to the type itself.
 Use `.` to access static values and methods like with structs.

 ```
 MyStruct :: impl =
     staticValue = 1234
-    init(name: str, value: int): Self =
+    init(name: str, value: int): MyStruct =
         MyStruct(name: name, value: value)

 print("{MyStruct.staticValue}")